pgrugwiro/dataful-blog/_posts/2020-11-11-london-bike-share.md

 <p style="font-size:12px">
 This blog post and the contents therein are for educational purposes and should not be used to drive any business decisions or profit making. <br />
+Bike image: From @santandercycles on Instagram <br />
 Contains OS data © Crown copyright and database rights 2016' and Geomni UK Map data © and database rights [2020]</p>